Chymyst/chymyst-core/docs/roadmap.md

 # Version history

 - 0.1.8 "Singleton" molecules and reactions are now called "static", which is more accurate.
 Added more examples, including a fully concurrent Game of Life.
 Some optimizations in the reaction scheduler.
+Support for pipelined molecules (an automatic optimization).

 - 0.1.7 New compile-time restrictions, towards guaranteeing single reply for blocking molecules.
 It is now not allowed to call blocking molecules inside loops, or to emit replies in any non-linear code context (such as, under a closure or in a loop).
 Change of artifact package from `code.chymyst` to `io.chymyst`.
 This version is the first one published on Sonatype Maven repository.